Ok lets do it! How do I join..?

-- WILVOS membership costs $20 per financial year; which covers your rescue permit, and includes our quarterly newsletter Wildlife Whisperings and free access to our training workshops.
+- Membership costs $20 per financial year; which covers your rescue permit, and includes our monthly newsletter Wildlife Whisperings and free access to our training workshops.

-- WILVOS membership is a family membership; which includes all children in the family under the age of eighteen.
+- WILVOS membership is a family membership; which includes all children in the family under the age of 18yrs.

-- WILVOS do encourage Junior members as they are the future carers and protectors of our wildlife.
-An adult would, however, need to be prepared to take phone calls, train and volunteer along with the Junior member in caring for the native wildlife.
+- WILVOS encourages Junior members to join as well as they are the future carers and protectors of our wildlife.
+For a person under 18yrs of age to join an adult would need to join with them.
+The adult would need to be prepared to do a 4 hour hotline shift each month and train and volunteer along with the Junior member in caring for the native wildlife.

 There are a number of ways in which members can volunteer with us that are vital to the successful operation of WILVOS:

 - Pickup and transportation of wildlife to vets or carers